 Information on Council local alcohol policies.

-The role of the District Licensing Committee is to consider and determine all new and renewal applications.
+The District Licensing Committee consider and determine all new and renewal applications.

 Christchurch DLC Annual Reports to the Alcohol Licensing Regulatory Authority (ARLA) in Wellington.

-The Christchurch Alcohol Action Plan includes strategies and actions for the non-regulated environment aimed at reducing alcohol harm across Christchurch.
+Strategies and actions for the non-regulated environment aimed at reducing alcohol harm.